 You can’t beat a classic, but you can make it crafty.
 Put some guacamole in a bowl and spread sour cream on top of it in a circle, but leave some guac exposed in the center for the iris.
 Put a couple of black olives or black beans in the dead center so they look like the pupil in an eye.
 Then take some hot sauce and drizzle it so it looks (somewhat) like bloodshot veins.
 And viola!
 You have a delicious, creepy-looking dip that will be destroyed two seconds after the party starts!

 Go to the dollar store and find some Halloween cookie cutters.
 Make a sheet cake and use the cookie cutters to make themed “cupcakes.”
 Save on frosting by dividing one can of vanilla into several bowls and adding food coloring.
+(DYK you could bake cupcakes in the microwave?!)

 Take a load off and make your friends bring the food!
 This way you also don’t need to worry about whether you have enough food to make it through the night.
 If everyone’s bringing something, there’s bound to be more than enough.
 This is especially good if you have friends who like to stress bake and need something to do instead of writing an essay.

 Any combination of these tips should make your Halloween party truly spook-tacular!
-Shout out to the RAs: these activities make for great hall events and pair well with pizza or Halloween candy!
+Shout out to the RAs: These activities make for great hall events and pair well with pizza or Halloween candy!